mweel1/usa_high_level/court-system/index.md

 A federally deployed court system for various jurisdictions would allow the procurement of court cases.
 The federally deployed court system would allow various jurisdictions to register with their .gov e-mail address and receive access to their jurisdiction to manage it.

-They would be allowed to licensed judges into the system, which would receive a callback from the licensing system.
+Judges will be licensed in each platform and advise court cases in the jurisdictions case load.

 The court system would allow for people to: